Particular/docs.particular.net/transports/sqs/delayed-delivery.md

 > [!NOTE]
 > FIFO queues are used to implement this feature because of their native support for de-duplication.

+> [!WARNING]
-WARNING: The transport uses timestamps from the broker to avoid clock skew, but a discrepancy between broker and endpoint clocks still has potential to cause inaccurate delay calculation.
+> The transport uses timestamps from the broker to avoid clock skew, but a discrepancy between broker and endpoint clocks still has potential to cause inaccurate delay calculation.

 ### Potential duplicate messages